 play chess in Arda as an OOC form of entertainment.
 Currently, there are

-two public chess tables in Arda: one is in the bar of Thranduil's caverns
+three public chess tables in Arda: one is in the bar of Thranduil's caverns

 There are six different types of pieces: pawns, knights, bishops,

 rooks, queens, and kings.
 The movements of the pieces are as follows:

 - Pawn - The Pawn is the weakest piece.
 It usually can only move one

 square forward.
 If another piece is already in that square,